mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

 Private Attributes
 ------------------

 Each Account object has a balance attribute.
 What would happen if we tried to change it directly instead of using the deposit or withdraw methods?
 Could we get into an illegal state that way?

 .. activecode:: c1g

     class Account:
-        '''Account class for representing and manipulating bank accounts'''
+        '''Account class to model bank accounts'''

-        def __init__(self):
+        def __init__(self, name):
-            '''Create a new account with zero balance''' self.balance = 0.00
+            '''Create a new account for owner name and a zero balance''' self.owner = name
+            self.balance = 0.00

         def getBalance(self):